rgrannell1/borg/README.md

 Borg is website that stores bookmarks to common-storage.

-## Why?

-- Pinboard might shut down
-- I want to capture text from documents, not just whole pages

-## What does it send?

-See `spec/bookmark.json`

 ## License

 The MIT License

-Copyright (c) 2022 Róisín Grannell
+Copyright (c) 2023 Róisín Grannell

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in